Big SEIS changes coming in April 2023, here’s how to raise £250K SEIS starting NOW

 If you’re submitting your application through SeedLegals, we’ll use the information you’ve included in your application form to create a cover letter for you.

 Along with your cover letter, you’ll need to submit copies of other supporting documents.
 These will vary depending on your company and the proof required to demonstrate your compliance with the EIS guidelines.
-However, documents you will definitely need to include are:
+However, documents you definitely need to include are:

 When you apply through SeedLegals, our expert team will review all your supporting documents and check everything is in place before you submit the application.

-Currently, HMRC takes 6–8 weeks on average to process applications, but with applications completed through SeedLegals we’re typically seeing a quicker time of 2–3 weeks.
+Currently, HMRC takes 2-4 weeks on average to process applications.
+However, with applications completed through SeedLegals we’re typically seeing a quicker time of 2–3 weeks.